oizin/oizin.github.io/gp-linear.md

 [https://www.microsoft.com/en-us/research/publication/pattern-recognition-machine-learning/](https://www.microsoft.com/en-us/research/publication/pattern-recognition-machine-learning/)

 Basically this post goes through (Bayesian) linear regression from a Gaussian process space point of view with some example [Julia](https://julialang.org/) code to make things concrete.
 The observed data $\mathfrak{Y} = \{y_1,...,y_N\}$ are a finite set of observations from a linear function $f \in F$ indexed by (the input features) $\mathfrak{X} = \{x_1,...,x_N\}$, where $F$ is a space of probabilistic linear functions.

+Update (10/11/2021): Deleted "estimating the hyperparameters" section for now as it was too short and had no examples.
 @@

 ## Overview